repinek/fallguys-frida-modmenu/README.md

 - Frida 17 works in listen mode, but not in the script for some reason.

 **Q:** Are emulators supported?
-**A:** No. Emulators are not supported because they cannot properly handle the Java required for the menu.
+**A:** No. Emulators are not supported because they cannot handle the Java required for the menu.

 **HyperOS, ColorOS, OneUI, HarmonyOS**, and other **OEM ROMs** may not work properly or at all.
 **It is recommended to use ROMs with minimal changes to ART (mainly AOSP forks).**